urbanism3dot0/urbanism3dot0/Urbanism3.0 Collective.md

 We are introducing the urbanism 3.0 collective: an experiment to enable a collective of people to jointly contribute to the development of an Institution backed by fractional ownership of the institution itself, thus providing a way to align incentives and share the benefits of future outcomes.

-There is an opportunity for a new type of institute that operates as an open-source research hub with permissionless access for open public discussion and joint development enabling all relevant disciplines to come together and increase collaboration across the field.
+There is an opportunity for a new type of institute for urabnism 3.0 that operates as an open-source research and education hub with permissionless access  enabling all relevant disciplines to come together and increase collaboration across the field.
+Our vision is to sustainably fund applied research and put Urbanism 3.0 in the center of climate change

-is organized as a decentralized cooperative on blockchain and functions as a platform allowing communities to pool their resources and collectively fund research for the cities of the future.
-The institute to create a decentralized organization dedicated to growing the ecosystem, developing applied research, and establishing urbanism 3.0 as a new area of study.
+### ECONOMICS

-as an NFT split in 16,969,696,969 $U3 fractions.
+Urbanism 3.0 collective is organised with the use of an NFT split in 16,969,696,969 $U3 fractions.
 This allows anyone to purchase a membership to the network: An independent decentralized network, deployed as a cooperative on a blockchain.

-It is an experiment dedicated to:
+#### Revenue is distributed to public goods

+#### PHASE 0: Token distribution

+#### PHASE 1: Token distribution

+EVENT DESCRIPTION
 #### Create a decentralized network
 * Citizens to contribute. a global community to link different stories together and collectively shape the visions of our collective futures!